SPRuegg/Simple-Student-Management-System-In-C/Instructions.md

 ### `Students.txt` Format:
 - `P` to mark the beginning of a section.
 - `A:ID:Name:Age:Grade` for adding a new student record.
-- `D:ID:Name:Age:Grade` for deleting a student record.
+- `D:ID` for deleting a student record.
 - `S:ID` to search for a student by ID.

 ### `Output.txt` Format: